ARMv8 Shellcodes from 'A' to 'Z': High-level constructs

 which is encoded by \texttt{ki01ke0q}.
 And similarly to subtract~1:

 which is encoded by \texttt{ki0qke01}.

 The following table summarizes the available increment and decrement operations:

-We manually selected registers and constants to achieve the desired value.
+In this paper, we manually selected registers and constants to achieve the desired value.
 However, it would be much more efficient to solve a knapsack problem, if one were to do this at a larger scale.
 As we will see later on, the values above are sufficient for our needs.